-Tarot is a wonderful tool for exploring various aspects of self—and if you’re someone that feels pulled in different directions or is struggling to figure out where to devote your energy, the cards can help offer some much-needed clarity.
+Tarot is a wonderful tool for exploring various aspects of self—and if you’re someone who feels pulled in different directions or is struggling to figure out where to devote your energy, the cards can help offer some much-needed clarity.

 Passion can feel like a loaded word, so tied to the deepest parts of ourselves.

 When people talk about finding their passion and doing what they were meant to do, it is likened to a calling or vocation, something that is essential to their being.
-But if you don’t know what your passion is, or if it feels like something that you used to be passionate about no longer interests you, it can lead to a sensation of being behind or out of touch.

 Instead of thinking of this spread as one that will help you identify “the one thing you are absolutely supposed” to be doing,” let this time with the cards be an opportunity to explore new possibilities, gently investigating your natural creativity and longings and desires.